WE ARE WELDERS WOMEN'S PROGRAM

 What are the work placement requirements?

-A 320-hour work placement is required for program completion and is scheduled in the last 8 weeks of the program.
+A full-time, 9-week work placement is required for program completion and is scheduled at the end of the program.
+Placements may be paid or unpaid (depending on student and work experience opportunity).

 • Minimum 16 years old or older

-• Only open to participants who are women or those who identify as women and/or non-binary.
+• Open to participants who are women or those who identify as women and/or non-binary.

 Learning Outcomes